shenwei356/kmcp/docs/usage.md

   kmcp utils index-info [flags]

 Flags:
-  -a, --all                 all information
+  -a, --all                 ► Show all information.
-  -b, --basename            only output basenames of files -h, --help                help for index-info
+  -b, --basename            ► Only output basenames of files.
+  -h, --help                help for index-info
-  -o, --out-prefix string   out file prefix ("-" for stdout) (default "-")
+  -o, --out-prefix string   ► Out file prefix ("-" for stdout). (default "-")

 ```